 Transitions Retreats

-Join us as we explore ways to move through transitions toward new beginnings with meaningful conversations, gentle restorative movement, intuitive art (no talent needed) and more.
+This retreat will help you explore ways to move gracefully through your transition, let go of the past and explore new beginnings by means of meaningful conversations, gentle restorative movement, intuitive art (no talent needed!), rest and more.

-Registration for our next Transitions event isn't open yet.
-If you'd like be notified when registration opens, go to our Topic Sign up page and check the box for "TOPIC: Transitions / Grief."
+Registration Registration for both these retreats will open in 2026.
+Contact us if interested.
+OR to sign up for emails for all future Transitions retreats and events, go to our Topic Sign up page and check the box for "TOPIC: Transitions / Grief."

 I became aware of the need